 Three alternatives actually built around POD-shaped data, ordered roughly by entry price.

-PodVector is built for Print-on-Demand sellers running Shopify, Etsy, and Amazon.
-The installation is similar in shape to Polar — Shopify OAuth, ad-platform OAuth, Klaviyo OAuth — but supplier integration with Printify and Printful is direct and on by default.
+PodVector AI is built for Print-on-Demand sellers running Shopify.
+The installation is similar in shape to Polar — Shopify OAuth, ad-platform OAuth — but supplier integration with Printify and Printful is direct and on by default.

 Every order line item is enriched with the actual Printify or Printful supplier cost, so margin math is right by default rather than approximate.
 Pricing is flat-rate ($29 / $79 / $129 monthly tiers), not GMV-tiered.

-Victor, the included AI analyst, runs on a unified data warehouse purpose-built for POD.
+Victor, the included AI operator, runs on a unified data warehouse purpose-built for POD.
 You ask Victor in plain English what a campaign netted after supplier costs, and the answer comes from your data — not a static dashboard.
-Today Victor answers questions; the agentic roadmap is for Victor to act on those answers without leaving the chat.
+Victor answers questions and acts on those answers without leaving the chat — with your approval.
+Where Polar's agent suite is a set of analyst and advisor modules gated behind the $750/month floor, Victor is an operator that takes the next step — and it's included on every PodVector tier from $29, reasoning off itemized Printify and Printful costs rather than Shopify-level COGS.

 Lifetimely (by AMP) — POD-adjacent at $34/month